 Another relic from the days when logo design was cheap and cheerful, the Playboy rabbit took half an hour to draw in 1953, according to Art Paul, the magazine's art director at the time.
 In fact, he believes if he'd spent more time finessing it, the logo might not have turned out so well.

-This stylized silhouette, wittily playing on the virility of the rabbit species, hasn't just survived half a century of sexual revolution and counter-revolution intact (note: last year Playboy magazine stopped featuring full frontal nudity).
-It's more or less moved from representing the business to becoming the business.
+This stylised silhouette, wittily playing on the virility of the rabbit species, hasn't just survived half a century of sexual revolution and counter-revolution intact, it's more or less moved from representing the business to becoming the business.

-In short, Playboy's licensing of its logo – from clothes and beauty products to bars and clubs – is now one of its main sources of income, and in 2014 Playboy was ranked 42nd on a list of the top 150 global licensors.
+In short, Playboy's licensing of its logo – from clothes and beauty products to bars and clubs – is now one of its main sources of income.
+And though rumours that the magazine is to close have been flying in particular since Hugh Hefner's death, in 2014 Playboy was ranked 42nd on a list of the top 150 global licensors.
 Not bad for a quick sketch that was originally envisioned as an endnote for the magazine's second issue.

 Founded in 1897, The Shell Transport and Trading Company's first logo was a mussel shell lying on its side.
 Seven years later, that got swapped for an upright scallop: a more confident design, suggesting a sunrise and bright new future, which has in large part survived to this day.